ammaramin763/weather-app-project/README.md

 # Google Cloud DevOps Project: Deploying a Live Weather App on Cloud Run

-Within this repository, you'll discover the essential source code and deployment files needed to orchestrate a live weather app on Cloud Run using Docker. 🌐🚀
+Within this repository, you'll discover the essential source code and deployment files needed to orchestrate a live weather app on Cloud Run using Docker and CI/CD Cloud build. 🌐🚀

 ## Overview